internal header

 Latest News

 Sexual abuse doesn’t only affect the survivor of the abuse but also the rest of the people in their immediate or wider family.
-The ripples also can extend past the family to your place of work, the child’s nursery/school or college and possible further into the community, such as groups they attend.
-Others in the family might have feelings of;
+The ripples also can extend past the family to your place of work, the child’s nursery/school or college and possibly further into the community, such as groups they attend.
+Others in the family might have feelings of:

 • anger/ shame